Knowing which breast pump to buy is so hard!

 Quick Summary: I breastfed on demand but used this breast pump regularly when working PT.
 This pump is practical in that it covered all my breast pumping needs.
 It also comes with all the necessary accessories that you’ll need so there are no other costs (except for batteries if you choose to use it without plugging it in).
 I am docking half a star simply because I wish it was a bit more attractive in its design.

 My Experience Using the Ameda Pump

 There were two significant periods in which I pumped.
-First at 3months old, I taught a 2-week course that required me to leave at 8am in the morning and I did not return until 5pm in the evening.
+First at 3 months old, when I taught a 2-week course.
+It required me to leave at 8am in the morning and I did not return until 5pm in the evening.
 Second, I taught a full day college class once a week.
 During that time my husband was home with our baby and fed him breast milk in bottle.